Along with neighbouring Shinjuku, fulfilling your dreams of hyper-urban Tokyo comes easily as you dig into the best things to do in Shibuya.

 Roam along Center Gai

 Besides all the shopping and eating options along it, Center Gai is a fantastic place to see the Tokyo youth subcultures at work.
-It’s justifiably popular for street photographers thanks to its vibrance; be sure to charge up your camera!
+It’s justifiably one of the most popular places to see in Shibuya for street photographers, thanks to its vibrance; be sure to charge up your camera!

 Eat Tonkotsu ramen at Ichiran